atSistemas/react-base/README.md

 You can generate a complete distribution source ready for production enviroments.

-### Building your application
+### Building your production application

-`$ npm run build` will create a minified version for your application, ready for production.
+`$ npm run build:prod` will create a minified version for your application, ready for production.

 ### Running production server